 Purani Dilli Restaurant

 Whipping up delicacies like Paya, Nihari, Bheja, Qorma, Kadahi Ghosht and Daal Gosht, this one is right up there when it comes to taste and value for money.
-Following in the footsteps of its other siblings in the area, this one too is a no-frill eatery with not much care for hygiene.
+Following in the footsteps of its other siblings in the area, this one too is a no-frills eatery with not much care for hygiene.
 But again, the food trumps all!
-The seating is a bit suspect here during rush hours with hardly 4-5 tables so the ability to take away may come handy!
+The seating is a bit suspect here during rush hour, with hardly 4-5 tables so the ability to take away may come handy!